railsgirls/guides.railsgirls.com/_pages/testing-rspec.md

 ## *2.* Create your first test!

-Rubyists often use the words 'test' and 'specification' interchangeably, that's why you'll store your tests in the 'specs' directory.
+Rubyists often use the words 'test' and 'specification' interchangeably, that's why you'll store your tests in the 'spec' directory.
 To do that, do the following steps:

 We will be creating a test for our `Idea` model.
 Create a `models` directory in your `spec` directory.
 Then create a new file called `idea_spec.rb` (`<model_name>_spec.rb`) in that directory.